Domestic LLC vs Foreign LLC

 The fact that your clients or customers are scattered throughout the country doesn’t matter, your revenue still goes to a bank account in your state.

 The authorities expect you to establish your company in the state that you have the “biggest time investment in”.
 For an internet-based business, that is almost always your home state of residency.

 However, if you have to travel around the country to consult, registering your business in other states that you operate in could be an option.

 Wherever you set up your LLC, make sure it works well for your business needs.
 Your home state is the first place to check.
 If you want to expand, seek other states with enabling policies.
-The nature of your business is the decision-maker.
+The nature of your business is the decision-maker, remember that.